Architecture

 atr | Additional threat research signatures |

-Each pack has a pack.yaml manifest that declares its rules and metadata.
+The current ATR pack contains 712 supported rules.
+Each pack has a pack.yaml manifest that declares its rules and metadata and can be enabled with --rule-packs.

 Threat Taxonomy